stefanovicn/stefanovicn/README.md

 ## Projects

-- **BeogradskaHeraldika** – statički web sajt o heraldici beogradskih opština
+- **BeogradskaHeraldika** – a static website about the heraldry of Belgrade municipalities
-- **MojBudzet** – web aplikacija za upravljanje ličnim budžetom razvijena korišćenjem PHP, HTML, CSS, JavaScript i SQL tehnologija (MVC struktura)
+- **MojBudzet** – a web application for personal budget management developed using PHP, HTML, CSS, JavaScript, and SQL (MVC architecture)
-- **MultiGraph** - domaci zadatak iz Diskretnih matematickih struktura uradjen u programskom jeziku Python uz korišćenje NetworkX bibilioteke i NumPy algebre
+- **MultiGraph** – a coursework project from Discrete Mathematical Structures implemented in Python using the NetworkX library and NumPy for linear algebra